php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     echo $comment->post->title;

 In the example above, Eloquent will try to match the `post_id` from the `Comment` model to an `id` on the `Post` model.
-Eloquent determines the default foreign key name by examining the name of the relationship method and suffixing the method name with a `_` followed by the name of the primary key column.
+Eloquent determines the default foreign key name by examining the name of the relationship method and suffixing the method name with `_id`.
 However, if the foreign key on the `Comment` model is not `post_id`, you may pass a custom key name as the second argument to the `belongsTo` method:

     /**
      * Get the post that owns the comment.